learn-co-curriculum/probability-density-functions-lab/README.md

 ![png](index_files/index_10_0.png)

-## Repeat above exerice for male and female weights
+## Repeat the above exercise for male and female weights

 ```python